karubiotools/AnssBin/Other_examples/README.md

 # Examples of bioinformatics analyses
 This page offers further examples for bioinformatics analysis.
 Examples include but are not limited to bacterial genomics.
+The tools mentioned in the following examples can be installed via conda/bioconda or other means (apt-get, homebrew, from source, etc.).

 ## Bacterial genomics
 A wide variety of bioinformatics tools can be used in bacterial genomics.
 The analysis steps commonly performed in the lab are: